4 Surprising Uses for Botox

 “Did you know Botox can slim your lower face by treating the masseter muscle?” asks Lindsay Breinholt, Aesthetic Nurse Practitioner in Salt Lake City.
 “This is the strongest muscle in the body and it can be overactive with clenching and grinding.
 If you suffer from headaches, jaw pain or desire a slimmer lower face, you may be a candidate.”

-Visit Us for a Free Consult in CA, WA, TX, or UT
+Visit Us for a Free Consult in CA, NY, TX, UT & WA

 If you’re struggling with excess sweating, jaw pain, or a gummy smile, we are here to help.
 Smooth away wrinkles, and treat your concerns in one visit with our expert injectors!
-Click here to schedule your complimentary consultation in California, Washington, Texas, or Utah, or give us a call at (855) 383-7546.
+Click here to schedule your complimentary consultation in California, New York, Texas, Utah, or Washington, or give us a call at (855) 383-7546.